WBMS (AM)

 WBMS (1460 AM) is a radio station licensed to Brockton, Massachusetts.
-The station is owned by Edward Perry, Jr. through licensee Marshfield Broadcasting Co., Inc. and is currently simulcasting sister station WATD-FM in Marshfield, Massachusetts.
+The station is owned by Beatrice Innocent Cesar through licensee Fraternity Broadcasting Group, LLC.
 The station also broadcasts through FM translator station W266DA (101.1).

 History

 As WBET

 WBMS signed on as WBET on November 27, 1946.
 The station was owned by The Brockton Publishing Company, with studios on 60 Main Street in Brockton, inside the headquarters of The Enterprise newspaper.
 The original frequency was 990 kHz, daytime only, but by 1952 would move to its current 1460 kHz frequency due to the owners of WBET buying the two other Brockton stations, WBKA (1450 AM) and WBKA-FM (107.1).
 WBET then turned in the licenses for 990 and 107.1 and moved WBET to 1460.
 WBKA had been owned by Joseph Curran.
 The 1951 Broadcasting Yearbook does not list either WBKA or WBKA-FM but the 1953 Broadcasting Yearbook lists WBET as having a construction permit for 1460 with 1,000 watts and the following year is listed as being on 1460.

-1948 saw the addition of FM simulcast service with WBET-FM (97.7).
+FM simulcast service would be added with the 1948 launch of WBET-FM (97.7).
 When WBET would sign off at sundown, WBET-FM provided service through the nighttime hours.
 In 1976, WBET-FM ended its simulcasts of the AM station and began broadcasting a top 40 format.
 A year later, its call letters were changed to WCAV.
 In 1982, the station switched to a country music format and remained with it until 1999 when Radio One purchased the station and moved its studios out of Brockton.
-Today, that station is operated from studios in Medford by iHeartMedia as WZRM and broadcasts a Spanish CHR format.
+Today, that station is operated from studios in Medford by iHeartMedia as WZRM and broadcasts a Spanish contemporary hits format.

-WBET featured local news, talk, sports and a variety of different programs and was promoted as "Full Service Radio for Metro South."
+WBET featured local news, talk, sports and a variety of different programs and was promoted as "Full Service Radio for Metro South".